GLOBAL MARKETS-Yen jumps, Nikkei slides as BOJ bends yield policy | Business

 - Japan

-The Nikkei share average fell 2%.
-Bank stocks surged 4% to an eight-year high on the prospect that the tweak could herald the dismantling of Japan's ultra-easy monetary settings and open the way to better interest income.
-Ten-year Japanese government bond yields rose to a nine-year high of 0.575%.

 "It is an important step towards eventual disbandment," said Tom Nash, a fixed income portfolio manager at UBS Asset Management in Sydney.
-"I expect yields will gravitate towards 1% but not get there in a straight line."
-Ten-year U.S. Treasury yields, which had climbed overnight on talk of a policy tweak, extended higher and were last up 3 bps to 4.04%.
+"I expect yields will gravitate towards 1% but not get there in a straight line as you're likely to get short covering, domestic buying and the BOJ leaning against it."
+Ten-year U.S. Treasury yields, which had climbed overnight on stronger-than-expected U.S. data and talk of Japan's tweak, extended higher and were last up 3 bps to 4.04%.

-MSCI's broadest index of Asia-Pacific shares outside Japan was steady as gains in Hong Kong and China offset falls in South Korea and Australia.
+Elsewhere in Asia, MSCI's broadest index of Asia-Pacific shares outside Japan was steady but set to notch a weekly gain of 1.8% as investors have cheered promises of stimulus for China's stumbling economy.
+The U.S. dollar was broadly stronger, especially against the Australian dollar - down 0.8% to $0.6652 - which was weighed after

+retail sales suffered their biggest fall of the year in June, suggesting less need for another rate hike.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)